tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/DULE.md

 Instructions:
 -----------------
 1. In the left-hand menu, navigate to "Datasets".
 Verify you're on the "Browse" tab.
-Scroll down and select the "Profile Dataset" dataset.
+Scroll down and select the "CRM Profile Dataset" dataset.

       ![Demo](./images/datausagelabel1.png)